-The Civil Service Commission of Timor-Leste participated in the preparatory meeting and the senior official meeting for the 22nd on ASEAN corporation in civil service matters (ACCSM), taken place in Brunei Darussalam for two days (09-10 May 2023).
+The Civil Service Commission of Timor-Leste participated in the preparatory meeting and the senior official meeting for the 22nd on ASEAN cooperation in civil service matters (ACCSM), taken place in Brunei Darussalam for two days (09-10 May 2023).

 The general objective of this meeting is to do a median evaluation on the implementation of the ACCSM’s work plan (2021-2025), followed by discussions to get consensus on the ACSSM’s work plan post 2025; and how to promote the role of the civil service in contributing to the development of the three pillars of the ASEAN Community, namely political and security, economic and socio-cultural.